polterguy/polterguy.github.io/index.md

   image: /assets/images/hero/home.png
   og_image: /assets/images/hero/home-og.png
   image_description: Magic Cloud
+faq:
+  - q: "What is Magic Cloud?"
+    a: "An open source AI, Low-Code and No-Code platform that builds and hosts your entire backend - database, API, business logic, background jobs, and authentication - and powers database-driven AI agents over MCP."
+  - q: "What can I build with Magic?"
+    a: "Full stack apps such as CRM systems, secure web APIs wrapping new or legacy databases, custom AI chatbots trained on your own content, database-driven AI agents, scheduled background jobs, and static websites - most of it generated from natural language."
+  - q: "Do I need to know how to code?"
+    a: "No. The Hyperlambda Generator transforms plain English into working code, the Endpoint Generator creates complete CRUD APIs from your database without a single line of code, and AI prompt bars throughout the dashboard write SQL and Hyperlambda for you."
+  - q: "What is Hyperlambda?"
+    a: "Magic's declarative orchestration language - technically a relational file format for execution trees.
+Machines can generate it reliably, which is what makes Magic's AI code generation possible.
+You don't need to master it to use Magic."
+  - q: "What is the Hyperlambda Generator?"
+    a: "Magic's proprietary SLM, fine-tuned with more than 600,000 training snippets, turning natural language into working Hyperlambda in seconds - and it cannot hallucinate function invocations, since every generated slot is verified against your cloudlet."
+  - q: "How does Magic work with AI agents such as Claude?"
+    a: "Magic has an integrated MCP server with OAuth.
+Connect Claude, Claude Code, Cursor, Codex or any MCP client, and every endpoint in your cloudlet becomes a tool the agent can invoke - obeying your RBAC - while the agent can also create new endpoints for itself on demand."
+  - q: "Can I create an AI chatbot from my website?"
+    a: "Yes.
+The Chatbot Wizard crawls your website, turns your content into RAG training data, and gives you an embeddable chatbot in minutes - which you can then refine with training data, widgets, and AI functions."
+  - q: "Can Magic wrap my existing database?"
+    a: "Yes.
+Point the Endpoint Generator at any MySQL, PostgreSQL, SQL Server, MariaDB or SQLite database, and it generates a complete, secured CRUD API from your existing schema in seconds."
+  - q: "Is Magic secure?"
+    a: "Magic is built on JWT authentication and role based access control, with every endpoint declaring which roles may invoke it.
+It also acts as an OAuth server, and supports OIDC for federated sign-in through providers such as Google and Microsoft."
+  - q: "Is Magic open source, and where can I run it?"
+    a: "Yes, Magic is 100% open source.
+Run it locally with one Docker command, deploy it to any VPS, or use AINIRO.IO's professional hosting - a managed cloudlet with backups and HTTPS out of the box."
 ---

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code.
 This allows you to focus on creative tasks, while having the machine create the boring parts.